Diya-Nambiar/Simple-Text-Classification-Spam-vs.-Non-Spam-/README.md

 - **Accuracy**: The percentage of correctly classified messages.
 - **Classification Report**: Precision, recall, F1-score for both ham and spam classes.
 - **Precision-Recall Curve**: A curve that plots precision vs. recall, with the area under the curve (AUC) used to measure performance.
+## Model Performance
+ **Accuracy: 97.85%**
+The model achieved high accuracy in classifying both ham and spam messages.
+Below are the detailed performance metrics:

+Classification Report:

+              precision    recall  f1-score   support

+         ham       0.99      0.99      0.99       966
+        spam       0.91      0.93      0.92       149

+    accuracy                           0.98      1115
+   macro avg       0.95      0.96      0.95      1115
+weighted avg       0.98      0.98      0.98      1115

+**Precision:** The proportion of positive identifications that were actually correct.

+**Ham:** 99% of the predictions for ham were correct.

+**Spam:** 91% of the predictions for spam were correct.

+**Recall:** The proportion of actual positives that were correctly identified.

+**Ham:** 99% of the actual ham messages were correctly identified.

+**Spam:** 93% of the actual spam messages were correctly identified.

+**F1-Score:** The harmonic mean of precision and recall, providing a balanced measure of the model’s accuracy.

+**Ham:** 99% F1-score.

+**Spam:** 92% F1-score.

+## Key Takeaways:
+Ham messages: The model has near-perfect precision and recall for ham messages (99% each), indicating it effectively classifies legitimate messages.

+Spam messages: The model shows strong performance for spam classification, but there is room for improvement, particularly in spam precision (91%).

 ## How to Use